jonnew/ONIX/oepcie/Specification.md

 } oe_ctx_impl_t;
 ```

-State details shall be hidden in implementation file (.c).
+State details is hidden in implementation file (.c).
 A pointer to opaque
 type (handle) is exposed publicly in header (.h):

 ```